The Ultimate Glossary Of Important Title Loan Terms & Definitions

 Secured vs Unsecured

-Understanding the difference between a secured and an unsecured loan can help you choose the best loan for you.
+Understanding title loans and the difference between a secured and an unsecured loan can help you choose the best loan for you.

 A secured loan uses some form of collateral (in this case, the title of your car) to protect the lender’s interests, allowing them to offer larger amounts of money more feasibly in a loan.
 A title loan is a type of secured loan requiring the title of your car to be squeaky clean (lien-free and in your name) to get a loan.